Some of the links in this post may be affiliate links.

 You can’t just plop your plant in your home and ignore it and expect it to flourish.

 There are numerous reasons why your moth orchid won’t bloom.
-Here is a list that should help you get your moth orchid to rebloom.
+Here is a list that will help you get your moth orchid to rebloom.

 Why Isn’t My Orchid Blooming?